ConSol/sakuli/docs/installation-client.md

 After the files have been copied, the installer updates the current user's environment.

+If you have installed Sakuli on Windows, reboot now to take the registry changes effect (e.g. disabled Cleartype fonts).

-In the end you are able to generate a automatic installation script to install Sakuli headles:
+In the end you are offered to generate a automatic installation script to install Sakuli headless:

 ![inst_3](./pics/installer_3.png)

-Call the generated `auto-install.xml` via:
+A headless installation (e.g. when building Docker images) can be executed with:

     java -jar sakuli-vX.X.X-installer.jar auto-config.xml